You can grow sweet potatoes in a container on a deck, patio, or balcony – 7 expert steps for big harvests in small spaces

 Sweet potato plants grow deep roots and need space below the surface to develop good-sized tubers.
 Any planter should be at least 15 inches deep to guarantee a decent yield.

 Sweet potatoes are a delicious and versatile crop, high in fiber and nutrients.
 While there are many ways to cook your harvested tubers, the fastest way is to cook the sweet potatoes in a microwave.
-It can take as little as five minutes to get a tasty treat to adorn with your chosen toppings - just ensure to pierce the skin to allow steam to escape to sweet potato.
+It can take as little as five minutes to get a tasty treat to adorn with your chosen toppings - just ensure to pierce the skin to allow steam to escape from the sweet potato.

 Drew’s passion for gardening started with growing vegetables and salad in raised beds in a small urban terrace garden.
-He has gone on to work as a professional gardener in historic gardens across the UK and also specialise as a kitchen gardener growing vegetables, fruit, herbs, and cut flowers.
+He has worked as a professional gardener in historic gardens and specialises in growing vegetables, fruit, herbs, and cut flowers as a kitchen gardener.
 That passion for growing extends to being an allotmenteer, garden blogger, and producing how-to gardening guides for websites.
-Drew was shortlisted in the New Talent of the Year award at the 2023 Garden Media Guild Awards.
+Drew was shortlisted for the New Talent of the Year award at the 2023 Garden Media Guild Awards.